anatsuk1/borg_backup/README.md

 LOGICAL_VOLUMES is an array of which an element conatains LV Path and filesystem type.
 An element contains LV Path at the first element, filesystem type at the second element.

-Pick up LV Path and filesystem type from the output of `lvdisplay` and `df -T` commands.
+Pick up LV Path from the output of `lvdisplay` command and filesystem type from the output of `df -T` command

 Initial Configuration is:
 ```python3::jxy-memories.py